febfeb/yii2-basic-ready/README.md

 INSTALLATION
 ------------

-Extract the archive file downloaded from [master.zip](https://github.com/febfeb/yii2-ready-basic/archive/master.zip) to a directory under the Web root.
+Extract the archive file downloaded from [master.zip](https://github.com/febfeb/yii2-ready-basic/archive/master.zip) (approx 24MB) to a directory under the Web root.

 Create a database named `yii2-basic-ready` and import an SQL file from directory `db/yii2-basic-ready.sql`